Open Search

 Overview

-2. Assessment Rotation– Interns will further develop their test administration skills, clinical interviewing and test feedback skills, diagnostic skills, report writing/test integration skills, and consultation skills with Treatment Team members.
-Interns will also have the opportunity to be exposed to new testing instruments, including being trained in and conducting violence risk assessments under supervision.
+2. Assessment Assignment– Interns will further develop their test administration skills, clinical interviewing and test feedback skills, diagnostic skills, report writing/test integration skills, and consultation skills with Treatment Team members.
+Interns can also be exposed to new testing instruments, including being trained in and conducting violence risk assessments under supervision.
+Assessment will occur throughout the internship year and there will be an opportunity for a 15-week assessment rotation.

 Special Requirements of Applicants: